 From the archives under "spring chicken""

 This appears to originate in 1711 when published in the Spectator.
 "You ought to consider you are now past a chicken; this Humour, which was well enough in a Girl, is insufferable in one of your Motherly Character".

 spring chicken 1 A young inexperienced person.
 Alkways used in "no spring chicken."
 1907 : "I was no spring chicken in the way of the world...."
 Jack London, _My Life_. c1880.
 2 A Young woman.
 Always in "[she's] no spring chicken."
 The most common use.

 From _Dictionary of American Slang_ by H. Wentworth & S.B.
 Flexner

 Spring chicken.
 A young person.
 The phrase is usually found in the negative, as 'She's no spring chicken.'
 The implication is that she has reached an age when she is no longer a chick.
 A spring chicken is a young fowl ready for eating, which was originally in the spring.
 The expression is of US origin and dates from the early years of the 20th century.

-From _Brewer's Dictionary of Modern Phrase & Fable_ by Adrian Room
+From Brewer's Dictionary of Phrase and Fable by Adrian Room